Georges Fontenis

 Georges Fontenis (27 April 1920 – 9 August 2010) was a school teacher who worked in Tours.
 He is more widely remembered on account of his political involvement, especially during the 1950s and 1960s.

-An Anarcho-communist and trades unionist, he was a leading figure in the anarchist movement.
+An anarcho-communist and trade unionist, he was a leading figure in the anarchist movement in France.

 Life

 Early years

 Described by one authority as "the son and grandson of militant socialists", Georges Louis Albert Fontenis was born into a working-class family in Paris and grew up in the city's suburbs.
 As a young teenager he devoured his father's revolutionary socialist and trades union journals and newspapers and other Trotskyist and pacifist literature.
 He became involved with the libertarian movement during the strikes of June 1936.
 When he was 17 he joined the Anarchist Union, "discovered" Bakunin and Kropotkin, and started selling Le Libertaire on street corners.

 Activism and teaching

 France was invaded by Germany during May/June 1940.
 Political and trades union activity was banned, with the result that various political organisations, including the Trades Union Confederation ("Confédération générale du travail" / CGT) itself, "went underground", becoming progressively incorporated into the wider French Resistance movement.
 Fontenis joined the "clandestine CGT", also participating actively in local syndicalist groups.
 By this time he was working as a primary school teacher in the north-eastern part of Paris.
 He was also involved after the war with Marcel Pennetier and Maurice Dommanget in a relaunch of another sort of school, the École émancipée, a revolutionary syndicalist grouping of (sometimes) like-minded activists.